lewisdaly/lewblog/22_12_09_testing_a_write_only_db.md

 ## An exapanded test case

-Now to prove that this approach works really well, let's run two test files with different tigerbeetles:
+Now to prove that this approach works really well, let's run two tests with different TigerBeetles:

 ```
 ```

+It works!

+## Other Approachs

-## But Lewis, why not use docker containers?
+### But Lewis, why not use docker containers?

 I did!
 And it didn't work as nicely for me when getting this wode working on my CI/CD environment.

 You see

+### How about random `ledgerId`, `accountId` and `transferId`?

+For example, every test could use a random set of ids (namely ledgerId) that would allow us to isolate tests from one another.
+Each test would essentially live in a different ledger from one another, so we wouldn't need to clean up the Accounts and Transfers.
+In MySQL terms, its akin to creating a new database for every test, with a random name and ids we keep track of.

+I had considered this approach (and I think it could work nicely), but I wanted to make my tests deterministic, and I know that debugging random ids across different test files and console outputs gets old pretty quickly.

+## In Summary

+That's it for this post - I hope you managed to learn something about how TigerBeetle works, and how we can use unique TigerBeetle instances for test isolation.
+With any luck, this will make your experience getting up and running with TigerBeetle just a little bit easier!